-- Provide comprehensive undergraduate, graduate, and professional education of the highest quality;
+- To provide comprehensive undergraduate, graduate, and professional education of the highest quality;

-- Carry out research and intellectual endeavors of the highest international standards that advance theoretical knowledge and are of immediate and long-range practical significance;
+- To carry out research and intellectual endeavors of the highest international standards that advance knowledge and have immediate or long-range practical significance;

-- Provide leadership for economic growth, technology, and culture for neighboring communities and the wider geographic region;
+- To provide leadership for economic growth, technology, and culture for neighboring communities and the wider geographic region;

-- Provide state-of-the-art innovative health care, while serving as a resource to a regional health care network and to the traditionally under-served;
+- To provide state-of-the-art innovative health care, while serving as a resource to a regional health care network and to the traditionally underserved;

-- Fulfill these objectives while celebrating diversity and positioning the University in the global community.
+- To fulfill these objectives while celebrating diversity and positioning the University in the global community.